netobserv/documents/blogs/lokiless_netobserv/index.md

 By: Mehul Modi, Steven Lee

 Recently, Network Observability operator 1.6 released a major enhancement to provide network insights for your OpenShift cluster without Loki.
 This enhancement was also featured in [What's new in Network Observability 1.6](../whats_new_1.6) blog providing quick overview of the feature.
 In this blog, lets look at some of the advantages and trade-offs users would have when deploying network observability with Loki disabled.
+As more metrics are enabled by default with this feature, we'll also demonstrate a use-case on how those metrics can benefit users for real world scenarios.

 # Configure Network Observability without Loki
 Loki as datasource is currently enabled by default.
 To configure Network Observability operator without Loki, when configuring Flowcollector resource simply set `.spec.loki.enable` to `false`